 Eighty-three percent of Rasmussen graduates obtain work in their chosen field upon graduation.

-8. Harrison College (Evansville, IN)
+8. Harrison College

 Harrison College’s paralegal program prepares students to perform research, drafting, investigation, record-keeping and review, and other administrative functions under the supervision of an attorney.